 Friesian

 Love Fever set in immediately!
-Petra had been a working agricultural and
+Petra had been a working agricultural

-but also reserved from probably bad treatment in the past, had very modern conformation especially
+kind but also reserved from probably bad treatment in the past, had

-for that time, with an incredible willingness to work in spite of
+incredible willingness to work in spite of the wear and tear from a

-the wear and tear from a hard life, and a dislike for trucks and
+hard life, and a dislike for trucks and tractors, which made her

-tractors, which made her prance beautifully when going through
+prance beautifully when going through traffic.

 KFPS